SoftUni-Internal/interactive-content/EN/09-XML-Processing/02-jaxb.md

 ## @XmlAttribute
 **Scope:** Field, Property

-This will mark the field or property you annotate to an attribute.
+This will mark the field or property you annotate as an XML attribute.

 ```java
 @XmlRootElement(name = "cat")